Lha-bzang Khan: The dethronement of the Dalai Lama

-Lha-bzang Khan now took action and brought out the Dalai Lama from the Potala Palace on 11 June 1706.
+Lhazang Khan now took action and brought out the Dalai Lama from the Potala Palace on 11 June 1706.
 Sixteen days later, he was declared deposed and was told of the emperor's order by the Chinese envoy.
 As he departed for Beijing, an angry crowd attacked the escort, freed the Dalai Lama and brought him to the Summer Palace at Drepung.
 The palace was soon surrounded by Khoshut troops and Dalai Lama let himself be taken to avoid a general massacre.
 Drepung was nevertheless stormed and sacked.
 The Dalai Lama was again sent towards the imperial court but died by the Kunga Nor Lake in Qinghai on 4 November.
 Rumours had it that he was murdered, but official accounts state that he died from illness.
 The king then found a monk from Kham, Ngawang Yeshe Gyatso, born in 1686, who was proclaimed the true reincarnation of the Fifth Dalai Lama (being a Seventh, according to Stein, or a new/real Sixth, according to Smith and Mullin).
-This person was in fact believed to be the son of Lha-bzang Khan himself.
+This person was in fact believed to be the son of Lhazang Khan himself.
 He was however enthroned without consulting with the religious authorities.
-Tibetans as well as Lha-bzang's Khoshut rivals strongly rejected the would-be Dalai Lama.
+Tibetans as well as Lhazang's Khoshut rivals strongly rejected the would-be Dalai Lama.
 Kangxi recognized Lhazang's choice, but hedged his bets considering the opposition from other Khoshuts and from the Tibetans.
 After some time a boy was discovered in Lithang in eastern Tibet who was believed to be the reincarnation of Tsangyang Gyatso.
 The boy, later known as Kelzang Gyatso was recognized by Güshi Khan's youngest son Tashi Batur (1632-1714) and another Khoshut prince called Amdowa.
 Kangxi showed interest for the boy although he did not recognize him yet.
 After 1715 he lived under imperial protection in Kumbum.